 I was already a city bus rock star since I had to take it when I went back to school in Canada.

-At times it was tough because of the language barriers but with Google translator and almost all students having some level of understanding and speaking the English language it wasn’t bad at all.
+It was challenging because of the language barriers we all experienced.
+Although, with Google Translate and the students having some basic speaking of English, it wasn’t bad at all.

-One fascinating thing we learned from our Spanish students was that they eat their biggest meals at breakfast and lunch followed by a small snack at dinner.
+One fascinating thing we learned from our Spanish students was that they eat their most enormous meals at breakfast and lunch, followed by a small snack at dinner.

-In Canada they were shocked how we do the opposite which meant come dinner time the homestay students from Spain weren’t as hungry.
+In Canada, they were shocked at how we do the opposite, which meant that the homestay students from Spain weren’t as hungry come dinner time.

-There were many times the homestay students would cook for us something special from their culture and we’d do the same.
+The homestay students often cook something special from their culture for us, and we’d do the same.

 Do you remember our Spanish Potato Tortilla?

 That was from a Spanish student who told us it was a tradition in Spain, so we all made it together.